Mark Bowen (footballer)

 Mark Rosslyn Bowen (born 7 December 1963) is a Welsh football manager and former professional footballer.
-He is currently Director of Football at Forest Green Rovers.
+He is currently the director of football at Forest Green Rovers.

-A left-back who also played in midfield, Bowen played in the Premier League for Norwich City, West Ham United and Charlton Athletic, having initially played in the top flight with Tottenham Hotspur.
-He also played in the Football League with Wigan Athletic and Reading, as well as in Japan with Shimizu S-Pulse.
-He was capped 41 times by Wales, scoring 3 goals.
+Bowen enjoyed a playing career from 1981 to 1991 playing primarily as a left-back.
+He spent most of his career with Norwich City, and also represented sides including West Ham United, Charlton Athletic, and Tottenham Hotspur.
+He made 41 senior appearances for Wales, scoring 3 goals.

-Since retiring in 1999, he has worked as assistant and First team coach to former international teammate Mark Hughes with Wales, Blackburn Rovers, Manchester City, Fulham, Queens Park Rangers, Stoke City and Southampton.
-Bowen was head coach and manager of Reading during the 2019–20 season.
+After retiring, Bowen moved into coaching and worked extensively as an assistant to Mark Hughes during his time managing Wales, Blackburn Rovers, Manchester City, Fulham, Queens Park Rangers, Stoke City and Southampton.
+Bowen was head coach and manager of Reading during the 2019–20 season, caretaker manager at Queens Park Rovers, and held a senior football operations role at Reading before becoming director of football at Forest Green Rovers.

 Playing career

+Tottenham Hotspur

 Bowen joined Tottenham Hotspur as an apprentice in 1980, signing his first professional contract in December 1981.
+He made 21 first-team appearances in all competitions and was part of Tottenham's squad during their 1984 UEFA Cup-winning campaign.

+Norwich City

-First-team opportunities were limited for him at White Hart Lane and he made only 20 full appearances for the club though he was a member of the successful Tottenham Hotspur Squad of the 1984 UEFA Cup Final.
-In the summer of 1987, Norwich City manager Ken Brown paid Spurs £90,000 for Bowen, who was one of a number of players that Norwich signed from Tottenham during that period.
-He made his debut for the Canaries on 19 August 1987 in a league match against Southampton at Carrow Road.
-Mark Bowen scored his first goal for Norwich City against West Ham United on New Year's Day 1988 in a 4–1 win at home in the first division.
+In the summer of 1987, Norwich City manager Ken Brown signed Bowen from Tottenham Hotspur for £90,000.
+Bowen made his debut for the Canaries on 19 August 1987 in a league match against Southampton at Carrow Road.
+He scored his first goal for Norwich City against West Ham United on New Year's Day 1988 in a 4–1 win at home in the first division.

-Bowen spent much of his first season at Norwich playing on the left of midfield, but soon, Bowen made the left-back spot his own for the next eight years.
-As well as carrying out his defensive duties in a consistent and dependable manner, Bowen was a threat going forward and in the 1989–90 season he finished as the team's joint top league goalscorer.
-That season, he also collected the Barry Butler memorial trophy when the supporters voted him Norwich City player of the year.
+Bowen initially played on the left of midfield before establishing himself as Norwich's first-choice left-back.
+In the 1989–90 season he finished as the team's joint top league goalscorer.
+That season, he also collected the Barry Butler Memorial Trophy when the supporters voted him Norwich City player of the year.

 On 8 April 1989, Bowen was involved in an unusual incident in a match against Coventry City at Highfield Road.
-Goalkeeper Bryan Gunn was sent off for arguing incessantly with the referee after he had awarded Coventry a penalty kick.
+Goalkeeper Bryan Gunn was sent off for arguing with the referee after he had awarded Coventry a penalty kick.
 Bowen went in goal to replace him, only for Coventry's specialist penalty taker Brian Kilcline to miss the spot-kick by putting it wide.
 Coventry won 2–1.

 Bowen was chosen to represent the Barclays Division One representative side v Italy Serie A in Naples in January 1991.

-Italy Serie A won 3-0 with goals fro Van Basten,Careca and Diego Simeone.
+Italy Serie A won 3-0 with goals from Van Basten, Careca and Diego Simeone.